steventguo/a/_posts/2016-9-3-Suffxing-Numbers.md

 ---
 layout: post
-title: Working with big numbers in a small space
+title: Working to Suffix Large Numbers
-categories: [snippets, java, devblog]
+categories: [snippets, devblog]
-tags: [java, devblog]
+tags: [java]
 description: Proper handling and suffixing of overly large numbers, because we don't always have the space to display 2147483647.
 ---